 David provoked and then failed to prevent an English invasion that got as far as Edinburgh before retiring, and he went on to make a number of decisions that made him increasingly unpopular, especially with his uncle, Robert, Duke of Albany.
 Albany arranged for David to be arrested and imprisoned in St Andrews Castle, before being moved to Falkland Palace.
 David died during his captivity at Falkland Palace, aged just 24, in March 1402.
 The General council of Scotland, largely under the control of Robert, Duke of Albany, concluded that David had died "by divine providence and not otherwise".
 The truth seems to be that David was starved to death at the command of his uncle.

 He was eventually rescued by a merchant ship from Danzig.
 However, this was intercepted by pirates off Flamborough Head and James was captured, before being handed over to Henry IV of England.
-On hearing the news Robert III died on 4 April 1406.
+On hearing the news, Robert III died on 4 April 1406 at Rothesay Castle on the Isle of Bute.
 Robert effectively wrote his own epitaph: Let those men who strive in this world for the pleasures of honour have shining monuments.
 I on the other hand should prefer to be buried at the bottom of a midden, so that my soul may be saved in the day of the lord.
 Bury me therefore, I beg you, in a midden, and write for my epitaph: Here lies the worst of kings and the most wretched of men in the whole kingdom.
 He was buried at Paisley Abbey, being unworthy, he said, to be buried at Scone.

 With James I a captive of the English, the Scottish Parliament appointed Robert III's brother, Robert, Duke of Albany, as Governor and Regent of Scotland.
 He was to retain the post until his death in 1420.